Chimp Management home page basket Basket

 Can I travel to the Coach House by train?

 The nearest train stations are Dove Holes, and Buxton.
-Please note that we do not provide transport during the weekend and so you would need to make arrangements of your own to travel between the station and the Coach House.
+Please note that we do not provide transport during retreats and so you would need to make arrangements of your own to travel between the station and the Coach House.

 Can I book an extra night’s accommodation at The Coach house for before/after the Retreat?